 Xero is a good accounting package.
 Australian localisation is second to none.
 It has an excellent and well tested API.
-It has promoted a good certification program to develop skills among book-keepers, and there is a lot of community support.
+It has promoted a good certification program to develop skills among bookkeepers, and there is a lot of community support.
 Functionality improvements are constant.
-Even more interesting is where Xero does not attempt to go.

-Xero has decided not to go down the rabbit hole.
+Xero decided for a long time not to go down the rabbit hole.
 Instead, it leaves this to other cloud-players, who can then use Xero's API to integrate easily.
 And this has happened.
 There are cloud providers who offer inventory management solutions approaching the capabilities of respectable ERPs with licence fees above $50K.
 These packages provide multi-site inventory management, purchase orders and sophisticated sales order systems.
 And of course, integration with online stores like Shopify is supported "out of the box".
 However, Xero has had a change of heart, and plans to offer inventory functionality in 2015.

 In terms of core accounting functionality, Xero is somewhere between MYOB Essentials and AccountRight.
 But with Xero, extending capabilities is easier than any of the competition.
 No package has a better API, and Xero also has the largest developer mind-share.

 I think most medium sized businesses will find Xero's payroll, basic reporting and GST functionality fine.
-Like AccountRight and Saasu, Xero requires that you understand book-keeping.
+Like QuickBooks, AccountRight and Saasu, Xero requires that you understand bookkeeping.
 MYOB Essentials reduces functionality and makes interface choices to be more accessible for one-person businesses.

 Xero shines as part of a cloud-based workflow.
 Here it is well ahead of its competition.
 Export of reports into Google Drive is native, for example.
 Images and notes can be attached to most records.
 Saasu is making some recent strides in this direction.

-I frequently come across people who don't know Saasu.
+I still come across people who don't know Saasu.
 Saasu is older than Xero, and it's Australian.
 So why is it relatively obscure?

 As a product viewed on its own merits, Saasu is good.
 Saasu is better value for money than Xero, and it does more.
 Because it was designed to explicitly win business from LiveAccounts, it offers a perpetual stock module with features which at least equal MYOB AccountRight and in some cases exceed it, a sales order module which includes quotes, and a workable Purchase Order module.
 GrowthPath uses Saasu; we moved from Xero because its core functionality was better, and because we were promised a proper API.

 When are cloud accounting solutions not right for your business?